Biden’s moderation contrasts with Democratic rage as court fight looms

 In an interview with Milwaukee television station WTMJ after his campaign stop, Biden explained his opposition to moving forward with a court nomination.
 “We’re in the middle of an election,” he said.
 “By the time that vote comes up — if it comes up — there will have been close to 40 percent of people that have already voted.
 It’s a violation of the spirit of the Constitution to suggest that it should not wait until the outcome of the election.”

-Biden’s approach raises the question of how he would react if Senate Republicans reject his pleas to step back from the brink and push ahead with confirmation hearings.
+Biden’s approach raises the question of how he would react if Senate Republicans reject his pleas to step back from the brink and instead push ahead with confirmation hearings.
 If that happens, as seems likely, Biden will face great pressure from his liberal flank to adopt the more belligerent stance he has been studiously avoiding.

 With few legislative options to block a confirmation, Democratic leaders are edging closer to threatening moves that have long been considered off limits.
 They are signaling that if they capture the White House and Senate, they might expand the Supreme Court by adding new justices and filling those slots with liberals.